City-of-Helsinki/linkedevents-ui/README.md

 ## Prerequisites
 * Yarn
 * Node v8 LTS
+* Python 2 (due to node-sass using node-gyp)

 ## Configuration

-config_dev.json contains partially working settings giving you read only access to our test API.
-If you have your own API and/or authentication server you can change the relevant settings therein.
+`config_dev.json` contains partially working settings giving you read only access to our test API.
+If you have your own API and/or authentication credentials you can change the relevant settings therein.

+Using your own authentication server requires code changes in server/auth.js.

 ## Running development server